-As a mechanism to drive growth in industry clusters, the Innovation Institute administers a \$65 million Collaborative Research Matching Grant Program which was created by the Massachusetts Legislature and recapitalized in 2016 as part of the economic development bill, "An Act Relative to Job Creation and Workforce Development".
+As a mechanism to drive growth in industry clusters, the Innovation Institute also administers a \$65 million Collaborative Research Matching Grant Program which was created by the Massachusetts Legislature and recapitalized in 2016 as part of the economic development bill, "An Act Relative to Job Creation and Workforce Development".
 This program provides matching capital funds for scientific or technology research and development projects sponsored by the University of Massachusetts, research universities, non-profit entities, or non-profit research institutions in the Commonwealth.
-To date, six awards have been made under this fund for a total of \$25 million of capital investment to fund and help develop large-scale, long-term collaborative research projects sponsored by Massachusetts-based research entities.
-The Innovation Institute strengthens research capacity in the Commonwealth through these research investments and by convening the Directors of its eleven research centers to share best practices and to promote partnerships with key industry partners.
+Four new awards were made under this program in fiscal year 2020.
+To date, 10 awards have been made under this fund for a total of \$28.3 million of capital investment to fund and help develop large-scale, long-term collaborative research projects sponsored by Massachusetts-based research entities.
+This program enables the Innovation Institute to strengthen research capacity in the Commonwealth through these research investments and by convening the directors of research centers to share best practices and to promote partnerships with key industry partners.

-Two other programs of the Innovation Institute include the MassTech Intern Partnership and the Massachusetts Innovation Mentoring Initiative.
-The MassTech Intern Partnership pays matching stipends to small- and medium-sized technology companies in Massachusetts to support the hiring of two- and four-year college students as interns.
+Two other programs contribute to the goals of the Innovation Institute including the MassTech Intern Partnership and the Massachusetts Innovation Mentoring Initiative.
+The MassTech Intern Partnership pays matching stipends to small- and medium-sized technology companies in Massachusetts to support the hiring of two and four year college students as interns.
 MassTech's Entrepreneur Mentoring effort is designed to support regional entrepreneur mentoring activities in underserved regions of the state through support for organizations that provide seasoned mentors to emerging startups.
-In October 2018, the Innovation Institute made four grant awards to support select organizations in expanding and enhancing their programs and activities to reach more people, target diverse communities, and increase their impact.
+In fiscal year 2020, the Innovation Institute participated in 11 regional entrepreneur support initiatives helping to expand and enhance programs and activities to reach more people, target diverse communities, and increase the impact.